jmrphy/media_civil_war/media_civil_war.md

-illustrates, at the global level the exponential increase in mass media beginning in the 1950s coincides with a similarly dramatic increase in civil wars at the global level.[^2] If mass media decrease the probability of civil war, then why did the proliferation of mass media since the 1950s not prevent the surge in civil war prevalence beginning in the 1960s?
+illustrates, at the global level the exponential increase in mass media beginning in the 1950s coincides with a similarly dramatic increase in civil wars at the global level.[^2] If mass media decrease the probability of civil war, it is puzzling that the proliferation of mass media since the 1950s coincides with a surge in civil war prevalence beginning in the 1960s.

 ![Mass Media Density and Civil Wars Globally, 1816-1999](media_civil_war_files/figure-markdown/globalplot.pdf)

-This research note advances a novel theoretical proposition on the relationship between mass media and civil war which accounts for previous qualitative findings of mass media fomenting civil war onset but also recent quantitative evidence that mass media decrease the probability of civil war onset.
+This research note advances a novel theoretical proposition on the relationship between mass media and civil war which accounts for previous qualitative findings of mass media fomenting civil war onset as well as recent quantitative evidence that mass media decrease the probability of civil war onset.
 Paradoxically, it is precisely because dense mass media systems strengthen the state that the first appearance and early spread of mass media within a country should *encourage*